nyjc-computing/campus/docs/testing-strategies.md

 # Campus Testing Strategies

 This document outlines the three primary testing strategies available in the Campus project.
-Each strategy serves different purposes and provides different levels of integration with real services.
+Each strategy provides different levels of integration and serves specific testing goals.

 ## Table of Contents